WildAid/o-fish-ios/README.md

 # WildAid O-FISH iOS App

-The [WildAid Marine Program](https://marine.wildaid.org/) work to protect vulnerable marine environments.
+The [WildAid Marine Program](https://marine.wildaid.org/) works to protect vulnerable marine environments.

 O-FISH (Officer Fishery Information Sharing Hub) is a multi-platform application that enables officers to browse and record boarding report data from their mobile devices.